Local master equations may fail to describe dissipative critical behavior: Results

 In order to gain deeper insight on the nonequilibrium properties of the different quantum master equations, we next examine the ratio of their steady-state mean occupation numbers and the corresponding quantum-Langevin-equation expressions, $\langle a_1^\dagger a_1\rangle_\text{ss}/\langle a_1^\dagger a_1\rangle_\text{Langevin}$, for increasing temperature differences $\Delta T$.
 In the high-temperature regime ($\beta_i \omega_i\ll 1$), Fig.~3a shows that, for the position-position interaction, the local approach gets worse as the system moves further away from equilibrium and that even the global approach slightly departs from the predictions of the quantum Langevin equation for large $\Delta T$. \cor{A similar behavior is seen in Fig.~3b} when the two temperatures are low ($\beta_i \omega_i\gg 1$).
 Analogous results are displayed for the rotating-wave interaction in Figs.~4ab: remarkably, the global quantum master equation here always perfectly matches the quantum Langevin equation, for all $\lambda$ and all $\Delta T$, while the local quantum master equation always fails to describe critical behavior.
 We also mention that the discrepancy between the various descriptions in general depends on the sign of the nonequilibrium temperature difference $\Delta T$ \cite{sup}.

 The success/failure of the quantum-master-equation description of dissipative critical phenomena may be understood both physically and mathematically.
 To first address the physical aspect, we consider the quantum mutual information between the two harmonic oscillators, $I(\rho)= S(\rho_1) + S(\rho_2) - S(\rho)$, where $S(\rho_i)=- \text{tr}\{\rho_i\ln \rho_i \}$ is the von Neumann entropy and $\rho_i = \text{tr}_i \rho$ are the reduced density operators of the respective harmonic oscillators \cite{nie00}.
 The quantum mutual information is a measure of the total (classical and quantum) correlations between two subsystems and has been used broadly to characterize critical transitions \cite{anf05,sin11,alc13,tom17,wal19}.
 Figure 5 shows that the stationary quantum mutual information $I(\rho_\text{ss})$ displays a very similar dependence on the interaction strength $\lambda$ as the average occupation number $\langle a_1^\dagger a_1\rangle_\text{ss}$ represented in Fig.~1, both for the position-position and rotating-wave interoscillator interactions.
 The shortcomings of the quantum-master-equation approach, especially in its local version, may thus be traced to its inability to correctly capture intersystem correlations close to the critical point.
 This feature can be confirmed mathematically by looking at the way the respective Lindblad quantum master equations are obtained \cite{lev14}: the dissipators in the local master equation are indeed derived in the local eigenbasis of each separate harmonic oscillator, while those of the global master equation follow from a diagonalization of the interacting two-oscillator system (the unitary evolution given by the von Neumann term in Eq.~(4) describes coupled dynamics in both cases).
-Therefore, the global scheme better accounts for intersystem correlations than the local one.
-Yet, despite these deficiencies, local quantum master equations have been a tool of choice in numerous recent studies on dissipative critical systems \cite{pro08,kar09,car09,pro10,pro11,pro11a,pro11b,vog12,cui15,fos17,car19,pop20}.
+The global scheme thus better accounts for intersystem correlations than the local one, \el{and should therefore be preferred.
+Such intersystem correlations are indeed crucial for an accurate description of many-body critical systems, and should not be incorrectly omitted} Yet, despite these deficiencies, local quantum master equations have been a tool of choice in numerous studies on dissipative critical behavior \cite{pro08,kar09,car09,pro10,pro11,pro11a,pro11b,vog12,cui15,fos17,car19,pop20}.